oils-for-unix/oils/doc/error-handling.md

 ### POSIX Shell

 - The special variable `$?` is the exit status of the last "command".
+It's a number between `0` and `255`.
-- If `errexit` is enabled, then the shell will abort if `$?` is nonzero.
+- If `errexit` is enabled, the shell will abort if `$?` is nonzero.
-  - This is subject to the "Disabled `errexit` Quirk", which I describe below.
+  - This is subject to the *Disabled `errexit` Quirk*, which I describe below.

 These mechanisms are fundamentally incomplete.

 ### Bash

-Bash is better about handling the failure of pipelines like `ls /nonexistent |
+Bash improves error handling for pipelines like `ls /nonexistent | wc`.
-wc`.

-- The `${PIPESTATUS[@]}` variable has the exit codes of all processes in a pipeline.
+- `${PIPESTATUS[@]}` stores the exit codes of all processes in a pipeline.
-- When `set -o pipefail` is enabled, `$?` takes into account all processes in a pipeline.
+- When `set -o pipefail` is enabled, `$?` takes into account every process in the pipeline.
 Without this setting, the failure of `ls` would be ignored.
-- `shopt -s inherit_errexit` fixes a bash-specific bug with command subs.
+- `shopt -s inherit_errexit` was introduced in bash 4.4 to re-introduce error handling in command subs.
+This fixes a bash-specific bug.

-But there are many other places where bash will lose an exit code.
+But there are still places where bash will lose an exit code.

 ## Fundamental Problems With The Language

-Shell error handling is complex, but here are 3 fundamental issues you should remember.
+Without enumerating every detail, let's look at 3 fundamental issues you should remember.

 ### `$?` Doesn't Correspond to Commands or Processes

-Each process and shell builtin has an exit status.
-But the definition of `$?` is obscure: it's tied to the `command` rule in the POSIX shell grammar, which does **not** correspond to a single process with an exit status.
+Each external process and shell builtin has one exit status.
+But the definition of `$?` is obscure: it's tied to the `command` rule in the POSIX shell grammar, which does **not** correspond to a single process or builtin.

 We saw that `pipefail` fixes one case:

-    ls /nonexistent | wc   # 2 proceses, 2 exit codes, but just one $?
+    ls /nonexistent | wc   # 2 processes, 2 exit codes, but just one $?

 But there are others:

     local x=$(false)                 # 2 exit codes, but just one $?
     diff <(sort left) <(sort right)  # 3 exit codes, but just one $?

 ### What Does `$?` Mean?

-It's Overloaded
+Each program decides on the meaning of `$?` independently.
+Here are two
+conventions:

-- **OK or Error**.
-Tools like `cp` return `0` for success and non-zero for failure.
+- **OK or Error**. `0` for success and non-zero for failure.
+  - Example: the `cp` command
-- **True, False, or Error**.
-Builtins like `test` and commands like `grep` return `0` for true, `1` for false, or a number greater than `2` for an error.
+- **True, False, or Error**.  `0` for true, `1` for false, or a different number for an error.
+  - Examples: the `test` builtin, and the `grep` command.

-Oil's error handling constructs must accomodate this fundamental confusion.
+Oil's error handling constructs must deal with this fundamental inconsistency.

-### The "Disabled `errexit` Quirk"
+### Design Mistake: The "Disabled `errexit` Quirk"

-Here's an example an **important bug** in the design of the shell language:
+Here's an example of a bad interaction between the `if` statement, shell functions, and `errexit`.
+It's a flaw in the shell language.

     set -o errexit     # don't ignore errors